leprodupure/sally/doc/microservices.md

 be used to decouple services and improve resilience.

 ## How They Fit Together

+The diagram below illustrates the runtime interactions between the services.
+The `Core Infrastructure` is a deployment-time concept and is therefore not shown.

 Here is a simple diagram illustrating how these services might interact: